otamam818/SWEN30006_Proj2_TorusVerse/documentation/README.md

 important for extensibility).
 Using this lowly-coupled class, we can now migrate the 2D Map Editor into the `/pacman` source code.

+### Integrating the 2D Map Editor
+The 2D Map Editor comes mostly pre-implemented.
+It only now needs to be integrated into the `/pacman` source code.
+Since the editor primarily makes the map for a custom `PacManGameGrid` instance, this was the only class that required significant changes.

+In general, the overall set of changes include:
+- Ensuring the existence of a `/pacman/Game` directory
+- transferring the sprites from `2D-Map-Editor-master/data` to a new directory `/pacman/torusData`
+- Changing how the `String[] args` parameter in the `main` method of `/pacman/src/Driver` parsed the commandline arguments
+- Changing how the Game would handle the file/directory provided in the commandline arguments.
+This included safe-checks to go back to the original (refactored) version of the game.
+- Changing how `PacManGameGrid` would convert the XML files to match with the original initialization of the grid while also extending to the new functionality.

+When an XML file is loaded into the program using the 2D Map Editor's `Controller.loadFile` method and the `GridModel` class, the map is originally stored as a 2D array containing characters, whereas the original version stored the map as a 2D array of integers.

+To resolve the disparity of using different datatypes for parsing the same map, the `PacManGameGrid` class accomplished two extra goals (both related to Map parsing, thus maintaining high cohesion):
+1. Since the rest of the program was implemented to understand the 2D integer-array, the 2D-character-array was converted into a 2D integer-array.
+2. It parsed the properties of the grid to now prefer the properties of the XML Grid over the `.properties` file.
+This was one of our tasks from the specification.

+Point `1.` could be easily done in the `PacManGameGrid` class, as it only was concerning the initialization of the grid.

+Point `2.` would have been difficult to implement if not for the newly refactored version of the code.
+With the new version, instead of changing every individual object and variable to reflect the new XML file, the only method that needed to be changed was the default implementation of the `MovingActor.initializeLocation()` method, thus affecting every single relevant class without needing to change them individually.
+With the availability of a Game singleton, no other part of the codebase required restructuring and could be seamlessly called to access the new data in the `PacManGameGrid` class.

+This is a great example of the perks that come with mixing the Singleton and Adapter patterns with the polymorphism and high cohesion GRASP principles, proving the improvement in maintainability and scalability of the new codebase whilst also reducing the chances of human error.